 Liability of Limited Partners.
 Limited Partners may lose their limited liability in certain circumstances, including by taking part in the control or management of the business of the Partnership.
-The principles of law in the Jurisdictions recognizing the limited liability of the limited partners of limited partnerships subsisting under the laws of one province but carrying on business in another province or territory have not been authoritatively established.
-If limited liability is lost, there is a risk that Limited Partners may be liable beyond their contribution of capital and share of undistributed net income of the Partnership in the event of judgment on a claim in an amount exceeding the sum of the net assets of the General Partner and the net assets of the Partnership.
+The principles of law in the Jurisdictions recognizing the limited liability of the limited partners of limited partnerships subsisting under the laws of one Province but carrying on business in another Province or Territory have not been authoritatively established.
+If limited liability is lost, there is a risk that Limited Partners may be liable beyond their contribution of capital and share of undistributed net income of the Partnership in the event of judgment on a claim in an amount exceeding the sum of the net assets of the Partnership.
 While the General Partner has agreed to indemnify the Limited Partners in certain circumstances, the General Partner has only nominal assets, and it is unlikely that the General Partner will have sufficient assets to satisfy any claims pursuant to such indemnity.